redbadger/awesome-badger/chriswhealy/FractalWASM/07 Web Workers/04/05/README.md

 )
 ```

-> ***GOTCHA***
->
+***`<GOTCHA>`***<br>
-> If you forget to make this change, then you will not see any errors at compile time.
+If you forget to make this change, then you will not see any errors at compile time.

->
-> At runtime however, you will see this slightly-less-then-helpful error message in the browser console:
+At runtime however, you will see this slightly-less-then-helpful error message in the browser console:

->
-> `LinkError: WebAssembly.instantiate(): mismatch in shared state of memory, declared = 0, imported = 1`
+`LinkError: WebAssembly.instantiate(): mismatch in shared state of memory, declared = 0, imported = 1`

->
-> This means this particular module has not declared the use of shared memory, but the memory being imported from the host environment has been created as shared
+This means this particular module has not declared the use of shared memory, but the memory being imported from the host environment has been created as shared<br>
+***`</GOTCHA>`***

 ### Modifying Function `mj_plot`

 The first thing we need to establish is where in shared memory the pixel counters will live.
 Here, we are free to choose any locations we like - so long as everyone looks in the same place!
 We are plotting two fractal images, so we need two pixel counters: one for the Mandelbrot Set and the other for the Julia Set.

 For simplicity, both pixel counters will be `i32` values and live at offsets `0` and `4` for the Mandelbrot and Julia Sets respectively.
 This in turn means that the previous memory location of the Mandelbrot image data (offset zero) must be shifted down by 8 bytes.

-> ***IMPORTANT***<br>
+***`<GOTCHA>`***<br>
-> Here's a perfect example of where, within its own memory space, a WebAssembly program is only as memory-safe as you make it!
+Here's a perfect example of where, within its own memory space, a WebAssembly program is only as memory-safe as you make it!

->
-> If you accidentally write data to the wrong offset, too bad!
+If you accidentally write data to the wrong offset, too bad!

->
-> Other than attempting to write outside the bounds of your entire memory space, WebAssembly does not perform any internal boundary checks to prevent you from doing this...
+Other than attempting to write outside the bounds of your entire memory space, WebAssembly does not perform any internal boundary checks to prevent you from doing this...

->
-> 😱
+😱<br>
+***`</GOTCHA>`***

-So first we create some local variables to keep track of how many pixels need to be calculated, what the current pixel is, and where in memory the next pixel value is located.
+So first we create some local variables to keep track of things like:

+* How many pixels need to be calculated
+* What the current pixel is
+* Where in memory is the next pixel value located.

 The following code snippets show the relevant changes to function `mj_plot`.
 So right at the start, we need to add:

 ```wast
 (local $pixel_count i32)